23 Best Things To Do In Lakeland, FL 2025

 3. Frank Lloyd Wright Architecture at Florida Southern College

-Architecture buffs will enjoy visiting the Frank Lloyd Wright Architecture at Florida Southern College – Florida Southern College, home to the most extensive collection of Frank Lloyd Wright architecture (13 structures).
+Architecture buffs will enjoy visiting the Frank Lloyd Wright Architecture at Florida Southern College – Florida Southern College.
+The College is the largest one-site collection of Frank Lloyd Wright architecture in the world (13 structures).

-There are two types of tours available: a self-guided walking tour or a guided tour option, both starting at the Sharp Family Tourism and Education Center.
+Two types of tours are available: a self-guided walking tour or a guided tour, both starting at the Sharp Family Tourism and Education Center.

 - Visitors can purchase a map for $5 and take a self-guided walking tour of the campus to see the stunning buildings and learn about Wright's unique architectural style.